aragon/hack/docs/getting-started.md

 Next, we'll need what we call a web3 provider to actually sign and send transactions to the Ethereum blockchain.

-If you have a hardware wallet, we recommend you use [Frame](https://frame.sh) as your web3 provider.
-Otherwise [MetaMask](https://metamask.io/) will do.
+In general, if you have a hardware wallet, we recommend you use [Frame](https://frame.sh) as your web3 provider -- we'll go over how to do this in the [tutorial](/docs/github-guide.html) that follows.
+To interact with the app in this section however, we'll be using [Metamask](https://metamask.io/).

 If you're new to the decentralized web you might be wondering why we have to use a separate provider to interact with the blockchain.
 Why don't decentralized apps (like Aragon's) just do it themselves?